-Before we even think about helping, we need to understand how pets express grief and be on the lookout for specific dog behaviors and cat behaviors.
-The signs look like what we might call cat depression or dog depression.
+Before we even think about helping, we need to understand how pets express grief and be on the lookout for specific dog and cat behaviors.
+Signs of depression in cats or dogs include:

-Some cat behaviors and dog behaviors might look like grief, but could be caused by something else.
-Thomas advises that you should err on the side of caution, and take your pet to the vet if you notice changes in behavior, even if you think it’s in response to grief.
-“It really could be something else, and just a coincidence that it has happened at the same time as your family’s loss.”
+Some of your pet's behaviors might look like grief, but could be caused by something else.
+It's best to err on the side of caution, and take your pet to the vet if you notice changes in behavior, even if you think it’s in response to grief.

 This isn’t to say that you should credit any change to something medical, but to not rule out any possibility.
-If your pet is refusing to eat, and it goes on for days, says Morgan, it’s time to consult a vet.
-She recommends seeing a holistic vet for acupuncture to help them recover from loss.
+If your pet is refusing to eat, and it goes on for days, it’s time to consult a vet.

-Although everyone needs time to grieve, you can help relieve cat depression and dog depression by returning to the normal routines and spending quality time with your pets.
+Although everyone needs time to grieve, you can help your pet by returning to your normal routines and spending quality time with them.

-“Quieter games may be good for a while, but a return to routine is often the most comforting,” Thomas says.
-“My young corgi slept close to me as I cried at night missing my departed dog, but after a few days, I got a distinct impression he thought I should get over it and enjoy things in life again, like games of squeaky toss and long walks.”
+“Quieter games may be good for a while, but a return to routine is often the most comforting," says Jme Thomas, Executive Director of Motley Zoo Animal Rescue in Redmond, Washington.
+"My young Corgi slept close to me as I cried at night missing my departed dog, but after a few days, I got a distinct impression he thought I should get over it and enjoy things in life again, like games of squeaky toss and long walks.”

 We need to enjoy the time we still have with the pets that are here.
 They can find solace in getting back to the routine, and with interactive games and training.
 According to Thomas, bonding over exercise is priceless, but it's also important to work out their mind.

-“Ten to 15 minutes of training work where you ask them to sit, stay, wait, down and so on can tired them out more than 3 hours of fetch," she says.
+“Ten to 15 minutes of training work where you ask them to sit, stay, lie down and so on can tire them out more than 3 hours of fetch," she says.
 "A tired doggy brain is a relaxed doggy brain.
-Dog puzzle games can help achieve this.”
+Dog puzzle games can help achieve this, too.”

 Morgan recommends trying essential oils and flower essences that are formulated for pets to help calm them so they can cope with loss.
 Nature's Miracle Just For Cats Calming Spray uses herbal, flower and plant seed extracts plus essential oils to help soothe cat depression.
 NaturVet Quiet Moments Calming Aid Dog Soft Chews and Vet's Best Comfort Calm Soft Chews have chamomile and L-tryptophan, ingredients that Thomas says can help ease anxiety.
 You might also find dog depression relief with the comforting design of a ThunderShirt, which can provide calming comfort in many situations.

-Since her dog Zelda’s passing, Thomas has noticed her dogs behaving differently.
-With any disruption to the pack, whether it’s a human or animal that dies, you should expect that there might be some changes in dog behavior or cat behavior.
-In Thomas’s pack, one dog has become grumpy with her people and the other dogs.
-Her dog Meatball started having fits at night, waking up howling because Zelda wasn’t in her crate next to him.
-As a way to ease his stress, they’ve set up an exercise pen in the living room for him to sleep in.
-Try to understand your pet’s new needs, and if you're having trouble, you can consult a pet behaviorist for help.
+With any disruption to the pack, whether it’s a human or animal who dies, you should expect some changes in your pet's behavior.
+In Thomas’s pack, after the death of her dog Zelda, her other dog Meatball started having fits at night, waking up howling because Zelda wasn’t in her crate next to him.
+This isn't ideal, of course, and you may feel less equipped to handle it as you navigate your own grief.
+But try to understand yoru pet's new needs, and consider what they might need to feel better.
+As a way to ease Meatball's stress, for example, Thomas set up an exercise pen in the living room for him to sleep in.
+If you're having trouble, you can consult a pet behaviorist for help.